 Survey participants were welcome to complete both rounds.

 Who cOULd participate?

-- Or are the partner, family member or caregiver of someone with a bleeding disorder, but do not have a bleeding disorder yourself.
+- or were the partner, family member or caregiver of someone with a bleeding disorder, but did not have a bleeding disorder themselves.

 For more information, please contact Suzanne O'Callaghan at HFA: